lostella/podds/README.md

 # Podds

-`podds` is a command line tool to compute the probability of winning a poker (texas hold-em), given the number of players and your available cards.
+`podds` is a command line tool to compute the probability of winning a (Texas hold 'em) poker round, given the number of players and the available cards.

 ## Usage